-3 Results of the systematic review
+4 Results of the systematic review

-3.1 Social media: Incident-related knowledge exchange, response coordination, and awareness raising
+4.1 Social media: Incident-related knowledge exchange, response coordination, and awareness raising.

-Social media can be used for short-term communication in the case of an imminent or ongoing incident, such as flooding (e.g. Bunce et al., 2012) or air pollution crisis (e.g. Zhang et al., 2014).
-Most examples which involve emergency communication
+Social media can be used for short-term communication, in the case of an imminent or ongoing incident, such as flooding (e.g. Bunce et al., 2012) or air pollution crisis (e.g. Zhang et al., 2014).
+Most examples which involve emergency communication come from flooding and only relatively few from air pollution.
+Most often air pollution is an ongoing problem and thus social

 5 come from flooding and only relatively few from air pollution.
-Most often, air pollution is an ongoing problem and thus social media is used with a long-term focus (e.g. Fedorenko and Sun, 2016).
+Most often air pollution is an ongoing problem and thus socia media is used with a long-term focus (e.g. Fedorenko and Sun, 2016).

-The articles show that when social media is used for short-term communication, it can be done so with three different aims: (1) It can be used to share warnings and information in relation to an incident.
+The articles show that when social media is used for short-term communication, it can be done so in relation to three different aims: (1) It can be used to issue warnings and information in relation to an incident.
 For example, during the 2011 Queensland